 It is said that this is not real in Australia, that capitalism has changed, that everyone has a job, that the capitalist would never allow another economic crisis of the dimensions of that of the thirties to arise again.
 However, even in times of economic prosperity the capitalists have and use the dictatorial right to hire and fire.
 The workers are always essentially, vitally, critically dependent upon the capitalists.
 As we have said, in Australia these are essentially the imperialist monopoly capitalists.
 Even more importantly, the nature of capitalism has not changed.
 There will be economic crises when this most critical dictatorial weapon of hire and fire will emerge even more sharply.
-When the workers revolt against this or against any other dictatorial
+When the workers revolt against this or against any other dictatorial action the capitalists always have violence to suppress the revolt.
+They maintain their own physical force to do this.

-5 Workers fought for and won some protections from unfair dismissal just before and after the writing of this book.
-It was first won at a State level in South Australia in 1972, and in 1984 at a Commonwealth level.
-Generally, these laws are administered today through the Fair Work Commission.
-Employers have used Liberal Party politicians to argue that unfair dismissal laws "block growth".
+In the evolution of capitalism, a state apparatus to carry out these functions of dictatorship arose and developed.
+As class antagonisms have developed, so the apparatus of the state has been strengthened and refined.
+"The state is a special organisation of force; it is the organisation of violence for the suppression of some politicians to argue that unfair dismissal laws "block growth".
 The 2019 Liberal Party's Industrial Relations Law Reform Agenda committed the Party to "review" unfair dismissal laws where they "intersect" with other laws.
 There are various restrictions on when workers can apply for protection from unfair dismissal.

-6 Hill was writing at a time when the gendering of specific pronouns and their general applicability to situations where they should not have been, was widespread and common.
+&lt;sup>6 Hill was writing at a time when the gendering of specific pronouns and their general applicability to situations where they should not have been, was widespread and common.